Stefano Magaddino: The "Good Killers" case

 Magaddino with four other "Good Killers" suspects in police custody, 1921.

 Left to right, front row: Magaddino, Francisco Puma, Vito Bonventre, and Bartolo Fontana.
 Center, rear: Giuseppe Lombardi.

 Magaddino orchestrated the murder of Detroit gangster Felice Buccellato in March 1917.

 In August 1921, a barber named Bartolo Fontana turned himself into the New York police, confessing to murdering Camillo Caiozzo a couple of weeks earlier in Avon, New Jersey.
 Fontana claimed he murdered Caiozzo at the behest of the "Good Killers", a group of mafiosi who hailed from Castellammare del Golfo, in retaliation for Caiozzo's involvement in the 1916 murder of Magaddino's brother, Pietro, back in Sicily.
 Fearing he might be murdered, Fontana agreed to help police set up a sting operation.
 Stefano Magaddino met Fontana at Grand Central Station to give Fontana $30 to help him flee the city.
 After the exchange, Magaddino was arrested by a group of undercover police.
 Vito Bonventre and four other gangsters were subsequently arrested for their involvement in the murder.

 Fontana revealed that the "Good Killers" were also responsible for a string of other murders.

-New Jersey decided not to pursue conspiracy charges in the Caiozzo murder and the charges against Magaddino were dropped despite the New York police officers' testimony about the sting linking him to the murder.
+New Jersey decided not to pursue conspiracy charges in the Caiozzo murder, and the charges against Magaddino were dropped despite the New York police officers' testimony about the sting linking him to the murder.

 Magaddino fled New York City after his release, ending up in the Buffalo, New York area.
 Buffalo crime family boss Joseph DiCarlo died in 1922, and Magaddino succeeded him as boss.

 Buffalo crime family

 Joseph Bonanno slipped back into the United States in 1924, by stowing away on a Cuban fishing boat bound for Tampa, Florida with Magaddino's son, Peter Magaddino.
 According to Bonanno, upon arriving at a train station in Jacksonville, Bonanno was detained by immigration officers and was later released under $1,000 bail.
-He was welcomed by Willie Moretti and an unidentified man, it was later revealed that Magaddino was responsible for bailing him out as a favour for Giovanni Bonventre, Bonanno's uncle.
+He was welcomed by Willie Moretti and an unidentified man, it was later revealed that Magaddino was responsible for bailing him out as a favor for Giovanni Bonventre, Bonanno's uncle.

 In 1924, Magaddino became a naturalized U.S. citizen.